 As a final consideration, developing a thorough and detailed succession plan will involve not only trusted advisors such as attorneys, accountants, and business consultants, but the owner’s family members and the key employees affected by the succession plan should be involved in developing the plan and should be made aware of the succession plan once it is in place.
 Knowing their roles, expectations, and opportunities in the family business will ease the tension between family members and key employees and will allow the owner to resolve any conflict upfront, rather than it becoming an issue when the next generation is in control.

-If you believe a business succession plan makes sense for you, contact experienced estate planning/business attorney Steve Welle at O’Keeffe O’Brien Lyson Foss in Fargo.
+If you believe a business succession plan makes sense for you, contact experienced estate planning/business attorney Steve Welle at O’Keeffe O’Brien Lyson Attorneys in Fargo.
 Email him directly or call 701-235-8000 or toll-free 877-235-8002.